 Attempting to win the war before the Americans arrived in strength, Germany launched a series of attacks that saw the deepest advances along the Western Front of either side since 1914.
 Initial panic was replaced by stiff Allied resolve and counterattacks.
-Germany was unable to supply their advancing troops, who began to starve in some cases.
-Exhausted, exposed, and unable to replace their casualties, the Germans had gambled and lost.
-Canadians were not involved in the fighting, holding the line elsewhere.
+Canadians were not involved in this fighting as they were holding the line elsewhere.
+Germany was unable to supply their advancing troops, who, in some cases, began to starve.
+Exhausted, exposed, and unable to replace their hurt soldiers, the Germans had gambled and lost.

 The Allied forces (French, American, and British) developed the first use of combined arms (tanks, artillery, airplanes, and infantry) and quickly recaptured most of the territory lost in the German Spring Offensive.

 With casualties mounting overseas, Prime Minister Sir Robert Borden pushed for conscription to make up for the recruiting shortfalls required to fill the ranks of the Canadian Corps.
-Heated debate raged across Canada for a year and forcing an election, sparking riots, and finally earning Canadian women the right to vote.
+Heated debate raged across Canada for a year and sparked riots.
+The resulted in a forced election and led to Canadian women earning the right to vote.

 The Last Hundred Days?
 Well, 96 days.